isaacdonis/blackinai.github.io/bai/src/posts/baiEvents/NAACL2021.md

 - We will be operating with the official NAACL Code of Conduct, please read <a href="https://www.acm.org/code-of-ethics" target="_blank">here<a/>

+- The links for Zoom, Glimpse and Ohyay will be sent to everyone who signs up using the registration form.
+Note: Note: We don't keep your data stored, after the social all information provided on the form will be deleted.
 ## Social Program

 - Speed Networking (Glimpse)